Circuit Breaker

 Circuit breaker + strategy liquidity combined

-Section titled “Circuit breaker + strategy liquidity combined”In a scenario where both circuit breaker limits and strategy liquidity are constrained:
+Section titled “Circuit breaker + strategy liquidity combined”When both circuit breaker limits and strategy liquidity are constrained:

 - Circuit breaker limits dominate when they are tighter than available liquidity